David-Ciz/ida4sims-cli/README.md

-# LEXIS Dataset Upload Script
+# IDA4SIMS LEXIS Dataset Upload Script

+## What is this about

-This script uploads a dataset to the LEXIS platform using the py4lexis library.
+This is a module facilitating cli uploads of datasets to the LEXIS platform using the py4lexis library and custom IDA4SIMS modifications.

-## Prerequisites
+## Assumptions and Prerequisites

+- Python 3.11.* installed on the system
+- Access to the exa4mind_wp4 project on the LEXIS platform (https://opencode.it4i.eu/exa4mind-private/wp4/adams4sims/-/wikis/processes/acessing-Lexis-project)

+## Installation

 1.  **Clone the Repository:**